Established by: Programme council for the undergraduate Biomedical Analysis Programme, 2019-12-12

 Form of instruction

-The student has the right to have a grade re-examined by the examiner and the decision can be changed, provided that it can be done quickly and easily and that the grade is not lowered.
+Passing the course requires that the student pass the written- as well as the oral presentation of the performed study.
+A student who fails the practical part of course is offered one new opportunity to conduct a study.
+The student has a maximum of five opportunities to make changes to the manuscript in relation to the comments of the examiner, and two additional occasions for opposition or oral presentation.
 After two revisions of the manuscript by the examiner, the student can request a new examiner by the Program Council.
 The application should be sent to the Program Council of Biomedical Laboratory Science Program and is granted by the Program Council.

-During clinical internship, requirements for professional approach, including clothing and hygiene, have to comply with regulations of the receiving clinical practice.
+During internship, based learning activities, requirements for a professional approach, including clothing and hygiene, are followed according to the receiving activities directive.